johnsimcall/redhatgov.github.io/content/workshops/hyperconverged/_index.md

 ## Description

-In this workshop you will learn about Red Hat's Hyperconverged Infrastructure and how you can manage, maintain and deploy a software defined infrastructure from a single UI.
+In this workshop you will learn about Red Hat's Hyperconverged Infrastructure product (RHHI) and how you can manage, maintain and deploy software-defined infrastructure.

-The Red Hat Hyperconverged Workshop is meant for anyone that is looking to deploy an HCI solution to make infrastructure easy to manage, maintain and deploy.
-We being with a short overview and then get into the lab as soon as possible.
-That is where we will spend most of our time.
+This workshop is meant for anyone that is looking to deploy an HCI solution to make their infrastructure easy to manage, maintain and deploy.
+We begin with a short overview of the provided resources, and then get right into the hands-on labs as soon as possible.

 ## Who should attend